Telecommunication-Telemedia-Assessment/SVCP2022/03_location.md

 ### Technische Universität Ilmenau
 TU Ilmenau is a German public research university.
 It was founded in 1894 as a private educational institution named Thüringisches Technikum Ilmenau, later Engineering School.
-After communization in 1947, it was converted into a technical college for electrical engineering and mechanical engineering in 1950 and finally into a technical university in 1992.
 Technische Universität Ilmenau has a total of 5 academic departments (faculties) and about 5,200 students.

 _Text taken and translated from the German and English Wikipedia articles about TU Ilmenau._